How does this medication work? What will it do for me?

 Electrolytes and fluid: If you take large doses of prednisone, you may need to restrict your salt intake and take potassium supplements.
 Check with your doctor about whether you need any supplements while you are on this medication.
 You may also retain extra fluid that may cause an increase in your blood pressure.
 Your doctor will monitor for these effects by checking your blood pressure and doing blood tests to check your electrolyte levels.

 Eye problems: Prolonged use of prednisone may cause glaucoma with possible damage to the optic nerves or it may produce cataracts.
 It may also increase the risk of eye infections due to fungi or viruses.
-If you have herpes simplex of the eye, you may be at a higher risk of an eye injury called corneal perforation.
-You should discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Report any change in vision, eye pain, eye irritation, redness, or discharge to your doctor as soon as possible.

 High blood sugar: Prednisone can cause high blood sugar.
 Your doctor may check your blood sugar levels with blood tests while you are taking this medication.
 If you have diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you experience increased thirst and urination while taking this medication, contact your doctor.